ibm-cloud-docs/databases-for-postgresql/howto-getting-connection-strings.md

 ### The PostgreSQL Section

-The "postgresql" section contains information that is suited to applications that make connections to PostgreSQL.
+The "postgres" section contains information that is suited to applications that make connections to PostgreSQL.

 Field Name|Index|Description
 ----------|-----|-----------
-`Type`||Type of connection - for PostgreSQL, it is "URI" `Scheme`||Scheme for a URI - for PostgreSQL, it is "postgresql" `Path`||Path for a URI - for PostgreSQL, it is the database name `Authentication`|`Username`|The username that you use to connect.
+`Type`||Type of connection - for PostgreSQL, it is "URI" `Scheme`||Scheme for a URI - for PostgreSQL, it is "postgresql" `Path`||Path for a URI - for PostgreSQL, it is the database name.
+The default is `ibmclouddb`.
+`Authentication`|`Username`|The username that you use to connect.
 `Authentication`|`Password`|A password for the user - might be shown as `$PASSWORD` `Authentication`|`Method`|How authentication takes place; "direct" authentication is handled by the driver.